flschr/Recycled-Words/README.md

 ## Forking this repository

 ### :warning: Duplicate content warning!
 If you want to fork this repository, make sure to delete all ```*.md``` files inside ```/content/blog-1``` before publishing it to your own website.
 Otherwise this 1:1 reuse of content would lead to [duplicate content](https://en.wikipedia.org/wiki/Duplicate_content) which harms the visibility of your and my site in search engines.
 Its a complex but interesting topic you can [read more about here](https://www.bruceclay.com/seo/duplicate-content/).
+You may also want to delete all files in \content\media and \content\downloads.

 ## Blog content license
 My blog articles are filed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 Basically you are free to reuse my content for non-commercial purposes under the obligation to publish it under the same license.
 You'll need to give credit and link back to the source article by attributing every article with